What to Watch Out for When Improving an Existing Sanity Instance

 property.
 You can set a deprecation reason that is displayed to the user in the Studio and guide the user towards the updated or new schema.
 By deprecating fields, you can phase out legacy fields over a period of time.
 Content admins will be able to start slowly using the new fields, which will allow you to come back and remove the deprecated field later.

-Renaming a field, adding new validation conditions, or moving existing fields into an array or object type will require migrating your established content to the new structure.
+Don't forget that renaming a field, adding new validation conditions, or moving existing fields into an array or object type will require migrating your established content to the new data structure.
 Sanity has well-documented guides on how to do this and has made the process rather painless.

 Your Partner in Content Strategy